Mefino/Mefino/README.md

 ## Temporary Release Guide

-NOTES:
-* Mefino will not refresh manifests in a repository if the repo has been updated in the last 5 minutes, due to how GitHub caches its `raw` CDN.
-* For this reason, please wait 5 minutes after publishing your manifest for it to appear in Mefino.
+NOTE: Mefino will not refresh manifests in a repository if the repo has been updated in the last 5 minutes, due to how GitHub caches its `raw` CDN.
+For this reason, please wait 5 minutes after publishing your manifest for it to appear in Mefino.

 Release process:
 1. Create a new repository on GitHub for your package, or use an existing one if you have one for the mod already.